markteehan/file-chunk-connectors/README.md

 confluent local services connect connector status file-chunk-sink
 ```
+Confirm that the messages are being sent to Kafka - note that the console output matches the content of the file: it may be binary.

 Confirm that the files are being written into the Download directory.
 Note that with both connectors running on the same machine, the finished and download directories will contain the same contents.